nortikin/sverchok/docs/tree_evaluation_system.rst

 - Firstly this can be used for generating animations.
 In this case :doc:`Frame info node <nodes/scene/frame_info_mk2>` will be most useful.
 - Secondly updating nodes upon frame change can be used for refreshing nodes which take data from Blender data blocks.
   For frame change the left/right arrow buttons can be used.
-Alternative way is to use :ref:`Live update operator <live_update_operator>`

 .. warning::